-The Library owns approximately 52,000 items, including books, theses, CDs, films maps, and plans.
+The Library owns approximately 52,000 physical items, including books, theses, CDs, films maps, and plans.
 Over 21,000 items are kept in the Library's offsite storage facility and are available within 3 days of request.
 The Library also subscribes to 120 periodicals and has electronic access to over 600,000 titles

-Circulating books in the Shaw and Stone Library are arranged using the Library of Congress classification system and are located alphabetically in stacks throughout the Library.
-They are designated in the catalog by the physical location of Main Stacks or Oversize.
+Circulating books in the Shaw and Stone Library are arranged using the Library of Congress classification system and are located alphabetically by call number in the stacks throughout the Library.
+All library materials are designated in the BAC Library catalog by their physical location.
+Circulating items are located in either the Main Stacks or Oversize shelves, and are designated as such.

-Closed stack books, denoted in the catalog by a location of Closed Stacks, are kept in the Library Office and may be requested at the circulation desk.
+Additionally, the Library holds a collection of non-circulating items, which are designated as Closed Stack items.
+Closed stack books are kept in the Library Office and may be requested at the circulation desk.
 These books have been placed on permanent reserve because they are fragile and/or out of print.
 Closed stack books must be used in the Library; they do not circulate under any circumstances.